Arkham/elm-spa/examples/jangle/api/secrets/README.md

-# API
+# API Secrets
+> a package for local development config

 ## Actually logging in to Github

 I needed to use GitHub's OAuth API to work with GitHub, so I have an auth endpoint here.
 The API requires a client secret– which should __NOT__ be in source control!

-For that reason, please create a file in this directory called `.env.js` like this:
+For that reason, please create a file in this directory called `index.js` like this:

 ```js
 module.exports = {